ChlodAlejandro/ChlodAlejandro/README.md

 ### 🔭 I’m currently working on ...
 A lot of things, [much of which](https://chlod.net/projects) are documented on my website.
 Although you might know me from a few of my projects:
-* [Ralsei Bot](https://ralsei.chlod.net) - a Discord bot themed around Ralsei, a character from the game DELTARUNE.
-The source is private, but I do have the source on GitHub.
-* [Ultraviolet](https://gitlab.com/redwarn/ultraviolet) - a user-friendly Wikipedia counter-vandalism tool and the successor to [RedWarn](https://gitlab.com/redwarn/redwarn-web).
+* [Ultraviolet](https://gitlab.wikimedia.org/repos/10nm/ultraviolet) - a user-friendly Wikipedia counter-vandalism tool and the successor to [RedWarn](https://gitlab.wikimedia.org/repos/10nm/redwarn-web).
 Its source is available on GitLab.
 * [PAGASA Parser](https://pagasa.chlod.net) - a library that parses information from [PAGASA](https://en.wikipedia.org/wiki/PAGASA)'s Tropical Cyclone Bulletin page and turns it into various formats.
-* [JTWC Archiver](https://wiki.chlod.net/jtwc) - an automatic archive of all Joint Typhoon Warning Center warnings and products.
+* [JTWC Archiver](https://en.wikipedia.org/wiki/User:Chlod/Tools/JTWC_Archiver) - an automatic archive of all Joint Typhoon Warning Center warnings and products.
-* [Zoomiebot](https://zoomiebot.toolforge.org) - a bot for Wikipedia.
-* [Deputy](https://github.com/ChlodAlejandro/deputy) - a copyright investigation suite for Wikipedia.
+* [Deputy](https://en.wikipedia.org/wiki/Wikipedia:Deputy) - a copyright investigation suite for Wikipedia.
 * [wikimedia-streams](https://github.com/ChlodAlejandro/wikimedia-streams) - a library for receiving data streams from Wikimedia.

 ### 🌱 I’m currently learning ...